jordan-tuinman/positively/README.md

 ## Final group project from Dev Academy

+Positively is a gamified habit formation app.

+I took up the Product Owner role and a developer role, as the concept originally came from my own idea to create something that will help people improve their daily lives.

-Completed this app within seven days, in a team of six bootcamp students.
-We worked day and night to create a functioning, stylish app that solidified our learning from the 15 week bootcamp.
-Our main focus was on learning, and working as an agile team.
-At the end of the seven days we presented our final result.
+This app was completed within seven days, from planning and conception to presenting the final working product.
+We worked in a team of six bootcamp students, working day and night to complete this app and solidify our learning from the 15 week bootcamp.
+Our main focus was on learning and working as an agile team.

-My role was as the Product Owner, as the concept came from an idea I originally had to create a habit formation app to help people improve themselves by kicking bad habits or creating new good ones.

-Mostly I worked on setting up the Redux store with reducers and actions using Redux thunk, along with creating React components and api calls for the app.
-Other team members did more work on the backend, however I understand the work that went into that and as such made some adjustments to backend code at times to improve and add functionality.
+I worked mostly on the frontend, and a few backend tasks.
+I set up the majority of the Redux store with reducers and actions using Redux thunk, along with creating React components and api calls for the database.
+Other team members did more work on the backend, however I understand the work that went into it and as such collaboratively made some adjustments to backend code at times to improve and add functionality.

 ### Browser compatibility warning: